-The macula is a small area near the center of the retina that controls your central vision, allowing you to drive a car, read, and see colors and fine details.
+The macula is a small area near the center of the retina that controls your central vision.
+This allows you to drive a car, read, and see colors and fine details.
 The retina accounts for your peripheral vision.
 AMD occurs when the macula deteriorates, leading to the irreversible loss of your “straight-ahead” vision.
 It is divided into two types: dry macular degeneration and wet macular degeneration.

 Dry macular degeneration is the most common form of AMD, affecting about 85-90% of patients1.
-Vision loss is typically gradual and may be identified by the development of yellow protein deposits, called drusen, under the retina6.
-Drusen occur when the macula tissues become thin and degenerate with age, but are also a fairly common occurrence in the natural aging process.
+Vision loss is typically gradual.
+It may be identified by the development of yellow protein deposits, called drusen, under the retina6.
+Drusen occur when the macula tissues become thin and degenerate with age, but are a fairly common occurrence.
 Because of this, unless the drusen grow in size, they are not necessarily a predictor of AMD progression5.

 In approximately 10% of dry AMD cases, macular degeneration progresses into the other form, wet macular degeneration.
 Accounting for 90% of the cases of legal blindness2, wet macular degeneration happens when abnormal blood vessels begin to grow under the retina.
 Instead of providing nutrients and oxygen to the retina as blood vessels are meant to do, these new, more fragile veins leak blood and fluid and result in scarring, which can lead to severe central vision loss1.
 Damage from wet macular degeneration may progress more acutely and rapidly than dry macular degeneration.